-Maintain an inventory of the available sites for residential development and provide it to prospective residential developers.
+Specific Actions and Timeline • Maintain an inventory of the available sites for residential development and provide it to prospective residential developers.
 Update the sites inventory at least annually.
-Fully accommodate the RHNA of 1,910 units (495 very low income; 288 low income; 313 moderate income; and 810 above moderate income units).
-Facilitate the overall development of 3,500 units (see), including 1,000 lower and moderate income units over eight years.

-Specific Actions and Timeline

-- By January 2024, as part of an update to the General Plan, consider pursue land use and zoning strategies to allowing the evolution of predominantly single-family neighborhoods to facilitate the development of a wider diversity of housing typologies as well as neighborhood services. - By January 2024, amend the Zoning Code to permit residential/mixed use projects by right without discretionary review on reuse sites from previous Housing Elements, if the project includes 20 percent of the units affordable to lower income households. - By January 2024, implement a formal evaluation pro-cedure pursuant to

-Government Code Section 65863 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure that adequate sites are available to meet the remaining RHNA by income category, and include this data in the annual Housing Element Progress Report. -In 2025, conduct community education to discuss the impacts of the RGMS on housing production and housing needs, and initiate a process to review the RGMS for consistency with State law and identify mitigating actions if necessary.
+Fully accommodate the RHNA of 1,910 units (495 very low income; 288 low income; 313 moderate income; and 810 above moderate income units). • By January 2024, as part of an update to the General Plan, pursue land use and zoning strategies to allow the evolution of predominantly singlefamily neighborhoods to facilitate the development of a wider diversity of housing typologies as well as neighborhood services.
+By January 2024, amend the Zoning Code to permit residential/mixed use projects by right without discretionary review on reuse sites from previous Housing Elements, if the project includes 20 percent of the units affordable to lower income households. • By January 2024, implement a formal evaluation procedure pursuant to Government Code Section 65863 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure that adequate sites are available to meet the remaining RHNA by income category, and include this data in the annual Housing Element Progress Report.
+In 2025, conduct community education to discuss the impacts of the RGMS on housing production and housing needs, and initiate a process to review the RGMS for consistency with State law and identify mitigating actions if necessary.
 Primary Responsible Departments Community Development (Planning, Housing) Funding Sources General Fund